netmod-wg/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

    registries, and the same values are always present in all formats of the same registry.

-   Also, some YANG modules include parameters and values directly in a module that is not maintained by IANA while these are populated in an IANA registry.
-Such a design is suboptimal as it creates another source of information that may deviate from the IANA registry as new values are assigned or some values are deprecated.
+   A design, in which a YANG module includes parameters and values directly in a module that is not maintained by IANA while these are populated in an IANA registry, is suboptimal.
+Such a design creates another source of information that may deviate from the IANA registry as new values are assigned or some values are deprecated.

-   For the sake of consistency and ability to support new values while maintaining IANA registries as the unique authoritative source of information, this document encourages the use of IANA-maintained modules as the single source of information.
+   For the sake of consistency and ability to support new values while maintaining IANA registries as the unique authoritative source of information, this document recommends the use of IANA-maintained modules as the single source of information.

    The following section provides a set of guidelines for YANG module authors